orkfpot/fgoUtils/README.md

 ## An Utility app for fgo with the goal of helping a user to navigate the information of fgo

-the functions I am planning to add are: some of these are a in progress to make parsing data easier
+the functions I am planning to add are:<br />
+(some of these are a in progress to make parsing data easier)

 ### parse data
 - create chara list